Leon Cooperman: Early career and Goldman Sachs

-At the end of 1991 after twenty-five years of service, Cooperman retired from his positions as a general partner of Goldman, Sachs & Co. and as chairman and chief executive officer of Goldman Sachs Asset Management.
+At the end of 1991, after 25 years, Cooperman retired from his positions as a general partner of Goldman, Sachs & Co. and as chairman and chief executive officer of Goldman Sachs Asset Management.

 Omega

 After leaving Goldman Sachs, he organized a private investment partnership, Omega Advisors, Inc. Cooperman retired in 2016 and converted Omega to a family office.

 2016 SEC investigation

 On September 21, 2016, Cooperman was charged with insider trading by the U.S. Securities and Exchange Commission.
 He denied the charges.
 Cooperman faced criminal charges in a related parallel proceeding and has asserted his Fifth Amendment right against self-incrimination before a SEC hearing.
 In May 2017 Cooperman's firm agreed to a $4.9 million settlement with the SEC.
 As part of the agreement, Omega Advisers admitted no wrongdoing.
 As part of the settlement, Cooperman and Omega agreed to ongoing compliance monitoring until 2022.
 The monitoring includes being subject to an onsite compliance monitor with access to their electronic communications and trading records.
 In addition, Cooperman and Omega must submit monthly certifications that they were not aware of material nonpublic information prior to any securities trades.

 Following the settlement, Cooperman commented: "The process in my opinion was totally abusive.
 It's a problem that the government should address," and "My lawyers told me that the probability of my winning would be overwhelmingly high, that if I didn't win it had nothing to do with the merits of the case," he said.
 SEC officials declined to comment.